JonasKress/DNS-320/README.md

 ```
 Restart NAS
 Syncthing should be running and config files under /ffp/var/syncthing/ should be created.

-Finally edit /ffp/var/syncthing/config.xml and modify for your needs for example enable webinterface with HTTPS.
+Finally edit /ffp/var/syncthing/config.xml and modify to for example enable webinterface with HTTPS.